AaronBadillaL/AaronBadillaL/README.md

 - 🌱 I'm currently learning more about Docker networking and orchestration using Kubernetes.
 - 👯 I'm looking to collaborate on projects involving React, Docker, Node JS, Express.
-- 💬 Ask me about Angular best practices, how to build an API using .NET or Golang with GORM.
 - ⚡ Fun fact: I love playing board games.

 ---